casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `[era_id](/design/serialization-standard/#eraid)` - The period of time used to specify when specific events in a blockchain network occur.
+- [era_id](/design/serialization-standard/#eraid) - The period of time used to specify when specific events in a blockchain network occur.
-- `[public_key](/design/serialization-standard/#publickey)` - A unique personal address that is shared in the network.
+- [public_key](/design/serialization-standard/#publickey) - A unique personal address that is shared in the network.
-- `[timestamp](/design/serialization-standard/#timestamp)` - A timestamp type, representing a concrete moment in time.
+- [timestamp](/design/serialization-standard/#timestamp) - A timestamp type, representing a concrete moment in time.

-### Step
+### Step event

 `Step` event is emitted at the end of every era and contains the execution effects produced by running the auction contract's `step` function.
-The URL for this event is `/events/main`.

 The following example contains the JSON representation of the `Step` event structure.